Wealth Management Team Led by - GuruFocus.com

-First+Republic+Bank (NYSE:FRC, Financial), a leading private bank and wealth management company, today announced that a nine-person team led by Tim Argyres, Ted Rice, Nasser Abdulkariem and Greg Argyres has joined First Republic Investment Management in San Francisco.
+First+Republic+Bank (NYSE:FRC, Financial), a leading private bank and wealth management company, today announced that a five-member team led by Marc Koch and Christopher Walters has joined First Republic Investment Management in New York and Connecticut.

-Argyres, Rice, Abdulkariem and Greg Argyres were each named Managing Director and Wealth Manager.
-Claudia Rivas was named Senior Vice President and Wealth Manager, and Clifford Young was named Vice President and Wealth Manager.
+Koch and Walters were each named Managing Director and Wealth Manager.
 The team will provide portfolio management, retirement planning, investment consulting and other wealth management services to individuals, families, nonprofits and private family foundations.

-“Tim Argyres, Ted Rice, Nasser Abdulkariem, Greg Argyres and the team share First Republic’s commitment to exceptional and differentiated client service,” said Bob Thornton, President of First Republic Private Wealth Management.
-“They join our growing team of wealth managers in the San Francisco Bay Area dedicated to helping clients achieve their financial objectives.”
+“Marc Koch and Christopher Walters join our growing team of wealth managers serving clients in New York and Connecticut,” said Bob Thornton, President of First Republic Private Wealth Management.
+“They share First Republic’s commitment to exceptional client service.”

-Rice has more than 40 years of wealth management experience providing customized solutions for high net worth and ultra high net worth individuals and families, including senior executives and entrepreneurs.
-Before joining First Republic, he was a Senior Vice President and Wealth Management Advisor at Merrill Lynch Wealth Management.
-Prior to that, he worked at UBS Financial Services.
-Active in his local community, Rice is a member of The Commonwealth Club of California and has previously served as Co-Chair of its annual fundraising event.
-He received a Bachelor of Arts degree from Stanford University.
-Rice is a Certified Investment Management Analyst® professional.

-Abdulkariem has more than 20 years of wealth management experience providing customized solutions for ultra high net worth families, executives of publicly traded companies and professional athletes.
-Before joining First Republic, he was a Senior Vice President and Senior Financial Advisor at Merrill Lynch Wealth Management.
-Prior to that, he was a Financial Advisor at UBS Financial Services and was a Vice President on the Venture Trading Desk at Banc of America Securities.
-Abdulkariem is active in his local community and serves as Assistant Coach for the Women’s Soccer team at City College of San Francisco.
-He received a Bachelor of Arts degree from San Francisco State University and completed the Stanford Graduate School of Business LEAD Business Program.
-He holds the Certified Plan Fiduciary Advisor™ designation.

-Greg Argyres has more than 17 years of wealth management experience providing customized solutions for high net worth families, executives and employees of publicly traded companies and business owners.
-Before joining First Republic, he was a Senior Vice President and Senior Financial Advisor at Merrill Lynch Wealth Management.
-Active in his local community, Argyres is a volunteer youth softball coach.
-He received a Bachelor of Arts degree from the University of California, Santa Barbara, and an MBA from San Francisco State University.
-Argyres is a CERTIFIED FINANCIAL PLANNER™ professional and holds the Chartered Retirement Planning Counselor℠ designation.
+Walters has nearly 10 years of wealth management experience providing customized solutions for high net worth individuals, families, founders, corporate executives, and entrepreneurs.
+Before joining First Republic, he was an Executive Director and Wealth Partner with J.P.
+Morgan Wealth Management.
+Active in his local community, Walters is a member of the Noroton Presbyterian Church and is a supporter of nature-related education programs at various nonprofit organizations, including the Darien Nature Center.
+He received a Bachelor of Science degree in Finance and Accounting from the McIntire School of Commerce at the University of Virginia, and an MBA from Columbia Business School.
+Walters also holds the Accredited Investment Fiduciary® designation.

-Rivas has more than 17 years of wealth management experience providing customized solutions for clients, with a particular focus on business development, environmental, social and governance (ESG) and portfolio management.
-Before joining First Republic, she was a Senior Vice President and Senior Financial Advisor at Merrill Lynch Wealth Management.
-Rivas is active in her local community and is involved with the Hispanic Heritage Foundation, a national nonprofit organization established by the White House.
-She received a Bachelor of Arts degree in Economics and an MBA, both from Mills College.
-She holds the Chartered SRI Counselor℠ designation.

-Young has more than 10 years of wealth management experience providing customized solutions for entrepreneurs, corporate executives and individuals with concentrated stock positions.
-Before joining First Republic, he was a Vice President and Senior Financial Advisor at Merrill Lynch Wealth Management.
-Before that, Young was a Financial Advisor on the Corporate Equity Stock Plan team at Morgan Stanley.
-He received a Bachelor of Science degree in Biology from San Francisco State University.

 To learn more about First Republic Private Wealth Management, click+here.
 To see our growing team of wealth management professionals, click+here.